ChristianKeine/offline-series-resistance-correction/README.md

 - **Vhold:** holding potential during the recording in Volts (e.g. -60 mV = 0.06 V)
 - **Vrev:** reversal potential of the recorded current in Volts (e.g. 10 mV = 0.01 V)
 - **SR:** sampling rate of the recording in Hz (e.g. 50 kHz = 50e3 Hz)
-- **fraction:** fraction of the remaining Rs which should be compensated (0-1), e.g. 1 if all the remaining Rs should be compensated
+- **fraction:** [optional, default=1] fraction of the remaining Rs which should be compensated (0-1), e.g. 1 if all the remaining Rs should be compensated

-To execute call function as `RsCorrection(data, Rs, Cm, Vhold, Vrev, SR, fraction)`
+To execute call function as `RsCorrection(data, Rs, Cm, Vhold, Vrev, SR, 'fraction', fraction)`

 #### Output:

+object containg the followin properties:
+- **dataRaw:** unprocessed input data
 - **dataCorrected:** data trace after Rs correction, format is identical to input (i.e. array or cell)
+- **options:** structure containing the input parameters Rs, Cm, Vhold, Vrev, SR and fraction